mk-fg/games/surviving-mars/green-mars-terraforming-lightmodel/README.txt

 Only changes normal ligthmodel, does not affect gameplay at all.
 Disaster lightmodels stay the same, so green should probably still be covered in red dust during storms and freeze over to shiny crust during cold waves, but didn't test it myself yet.

-Mod can be added and removed at any time, though green will stick around in saves.
+Mod can be added and removed at any time, though green will stick around in saves, so be sure to disable it via hotkey before removing the mod, if you must.
-To sterilize Mars back to its proper red-browns, you can edit green-mars-terraforming-lightmodel.lua file and uncomment "local lightmodel_list = 'TheMartian'" line there, load/save game and then disable/remove the mod.

 [url=https://steamcommunity.com/sharedfiles/filedetails/?id=1433249476]ChoGGi's Permanant Dreamers Lightmodel[/url] (typo not mine) does a similar thing but overrides all hours' and disaster lightmodels to a single stage of green one, while this mod only swaps normal lightmodel and uses full LightmodelList with a day/night cycle.